-7) Once the sauce has thickened, add the Chicken Thighs and continue to reduce until the Teriyaki sauce becomes a glaze.
+7) Once the teriyaki chicken sauce has thickened, add the chicken thighs and continue to reduce until the teriyaki sauce becomes a glaze.

 8) Reduce the heat to low and keep turning the chicken thighs into they start to glaze.
-Once the Teriyaki sauce is sticky, and the chicken is glazed, turn off the heat and serve.
+Once the teriyaki sauce is sticky, and the chicken is glazed, turn off the heat and serve with some sesame seeds.

 - 6 Chicken Thighs